Alvin-Gavel/Visually-interesting-math/README.md

 `README.md`: This text

-`fractals.py`: A module for plotting fractals, such as the Mandelbrot set.
+`fractals.py`: Module for plotting fractals, such as the Mandelbrot set.

-`fractals_test_script.py`: A script demonstrating how to use the module.
+`fractals_test_script.py`: Script demonstrating how to use the module.

+`spirographs.py`: Module for plotting spirograph patterns.

+`spirographs_test_script.py`: Script demonstrating how to use the module.

-`star_polygons.py`: A module for plotting star polygons.
+`star_polygons.py`: Module for plotting star polygons.
 That is, the general type of shape that pentagrams and David's stars are examples of.

-`star_polygons_test_script.py`: A script demonstrating how to use the module.
+`star_polygons_test_script.py`: Script demonstrating how to use the module.